Houston Arts

 Health Museum Houston

-DESCRIPTION: Founded in 1969, today it has evolved into an interactive science learning center and a member institution of Texas Medical Center, it encourages growing interest and regard for healthier lifestyles, fitness and good physical, mental and spiritual health.
-Its conveniently located across from the Children’s Museum and near the Houston Museum of Natural Science.
+DESCRIPTION: Founded in 1969, today it has evolved into an interactive science learning center and a member institution of Texas Medical Center, it encourages growing interest and regard for healthier lifestyles, fitness, and good physical, mental, and spiritual health.
+It’s conveniently located across from the Children’s Museum and near the Houston Museum of Natural Science.

 ADMISSION: Adults $8, Ages 3-12 and Ages 65+ $6